Can I Buy Property in France After Brexit?

 Health Insurance

 It’s unclear if Brits will be allowed to use their European Health Insurance Card (EHIC) post-transition.
+The global health insurance card is the new document UK citizens should apply for to access healthcare in France after Brexit.
 If you can’t continue using it, you may need to purchase travel health insurance when visiting France, even if you’ll be living there for part of the year.

 Mortgages and Rental Property Tax

 It’s possible that non-EU residents will not be allowed to borrow as much for a French mortgage as EU residents, though the debate is still out on this.
+French banks offer mortgage options to non-EU buyers, but they have specific criteria such as higher deposit requirements, proof of income, and may consider currency exchange risks.
 Additionally, after the transition, Brits may be subject to double taxation on rental property.

 Pensions

 If you’re currently retired, you can receive your pension in France no matter when you move, and you may also qualify for additional French benefits.
-If you move before the end of the transition and become a French resident, your pension will continue as usual – and that’s true if you retire after moving or after the end of the transition.
+French residents are often eligible for a wider range of pension and social support services, making residency status important for accessing these benefits.
+If you move before the end of the transition and become a French resident, your pension will continue as usual and that’s true if you retire after moving or after the end of the transition.

 However, it’s important to know that if you move post-transition, your pension may be up-rated each year.
 There hasn’t been a final decision made, but it’s a possibility.